Posted on Wednesday 05 August 2020

 Of course, while it was a fabulous and critically acclaimed drama, it’s worth noting that The Sopranos is a far cry from real life.
 In the real world, the vig on a loan isn’t necessarily paid in cash or even upfront (which certainly feels a little shady).
 Instead, it’s rolled into your loan payments, so that you are paying both interest and principal with each monthly payment.

 Most lenders will use “interest” rather than “vig” in their communications and paperwork.
 Not only does vig have a bit of a negative connotation to it, as a result of being associated with the mob and loan sharks, but it’s also not a commonly used or understood term.
-So ia lender uses “vig” instead of “interest rate,” does that mean you shouldn’t trust them?
+So if a lender uses “vig” instead of “interest rate,” does that mean you shouldn’t trust them?

 The answer isn’t exactly black and white.
 Using “vig” isn’t necessarily a warning sign that they are not a reputable lender—as long as they are transparent, licensed, and operating under guidelines.
 Make sure you do your own independent research into their company policies, customer service, and accreditation just as you would with any other lender.
+Researching a lender before going ahead is financial advice you should consider as a teenager, young adult, or anyone really.

 Interest is essentially a fee that you pay that allows you to borrow money.
 It’s also how financial institutions like banks and credit unions are able to offer loans—they actually earn money on every loan that they issue through interest.
 Your interest can then be used to offer a loan to someone else, and earn more money through their interest, and so on.